You’ll love this free printable calendar!

 Designate a time each day to pray for your child’s school day.

-Even better, include them in this prayer time to help keep those prayers in their thoughts all throughout the day.
-It can be in the car on the way to school, in the morning during breakfast or a morning meeting time, or even in the evening as you gather and discuss the activities of the day.
+Even better, include them in this prayer time to help keep those prayers in their thoughts throughout the day.
+It can be in the car on the way to school, during breakfast or a morning meeting time, or even in the evening as you gather and discuss the activities of the day.

 Setting an alarm to remind you about this is one of the best ways to really be intentional!
 (Plus, we’ve got an awesome prayer calendar below to help you stay accountable!)